Mental Disability Advocacy Center

 The Mental Disability Advocacy Center (MDAC) is an international human rights organisation founded in Hungary in 2002.
 It is headquartered in Budapest.

-Description

-The Mental Disability Advocacy Center (MDAC) is an international human rights organisation which advances the rights of children and adults with learning, intellectual and psycho-social (mental health) disabilities.

-MDAC uses the law to promote equality and social inclusion through strategic litigation, advocacy, research and monitoring and capacity-building.

 MDAC operates at the global level as well as regional and domestic levels in Europe and Africa.

 History

 MDAC was founded by The Open Society Foundations (OSF) and was registered as a foundation by the Budapest Capital Court (registration number 8689) in November 2002.
 MDAC has participatory status with the Council of Europe, and was granted a special consultative status with the United Nations Economic and Social Council in 2011.
 MDAC is a member of the Fundamental Rights Platform of the European Union Agency for Fundamental Rights.